 Yachts and recreational vessels

-If you're bringing a yacht or recreational vessel into New Zealand, you need to meet certain rules around biofouling.
+If you're bringing a yacht or recreational vessel into New Zealand, you need to meet the requirements of the Craft Risk Management Standard (CRMS) for Biofouling.
 Find out the requirements and how to meet them.

 What you must do